Cembalo Mietke Model

 Manual coupler available

 The ODF for the Mietke Harpsichord.
-You need to have the installation DVD from me first.
+You need to have downloaded and installed the instrument first.
 This is the ODF update ready for the Hauptwerk 4 use.